-Ask me more about how you can support the health and wellbeing of all Black, Indigenous, and People of Color.
+Problem gambling affects the health and wellbeing of all Black, Indigenous, and People of Color, their families, and communities.
 Know how to have the conversation about gambling in your communities.

 Email Signature #2:

 Look around look within your community to prevent mental health inequity.